nmonath/Coref-tf/README.md

 **Notice:** We provide the options of both pretraining these models yourself and loading the our pretrained models for 2) and 3). <br>

-### Finetune the SpanBERT Model on QA Tasks
+### Finetune the SpanBERT Model on QA Tasks for Data Augmentation
 We fintune the SpanBERT model on the [SQuAD 2.0](https://rajpurkar.github.io/SQuAD-explorer/) and [Quoref](https://allennlp.org/quoref) QA tasks for data augmentation before the coreference resolution task.

-1. Download our pretrained models on QA tasks. <br>
+1. Download our pretrained models on QA tasks.
 Download Data Augmentation Models on Squad and Quoref <br>
 Run `./scripts/data/download_qauad2_finetune_model.sh <model-scale> <path-to-save-model>` to download finetuned SpanBERT on SQuAD2.0. <br>
 The `<model-scale>` should take the value of `[base, large]`. <br>
 The `<path-to-save-model>` is the path to save finetuned spanbert on SQuAD2.0 datasets. <br>

-2. Or start to finetune the SpanBERT model on QA tasks. <br>
+2. Or start to finetune the SpanBERT model on QA tasks.
 - Download SQuAD 2.0 [train](https://rajpurkar.github.io/SQuAD-explorer/dataset/train-v2.0.json) and [dev](https://rajpurkar.github.io/SQuAD-explorer/dataset/dev-v2.0.json) sets.
 - Download Quoref [train and dev](https://quoref-dataset.s3-us-west-2.amazonaws.com/train_and_dev/quoref-train-dev-v0.1.zip) sets.
 - Finetune the SpanBERT model on Google Could V3-8 TPU.